nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Student chooses to add a tag to a batchmate (could be himself or others).
+1. Student chooses to add a tag to a batchmate.
 2. MassLinkers searches through the list of batchmates for the selected batchmate.
 3. MassLinkers adds tag to the batchmate.
    \